In July, get 15% off selected guidebooks to walking in Italy! The perfect destination to combine culinary and hiking excellence.

 Huts along the trail are fantastic.
 Here, we got amazing sunrise over Retakunna, the final hut

 The Three Capes Track, much like Australia itself, begins with a convict settlement.
-Down in the southeast corner of Tasmania, Port Arthur was originally planned and built to be the latest thing in convict rehabilitation.
+In the southeast corner of Tasmania, Port Arthur was originally planned and built to be the latest in convict rehabilitation.
 While the designers’ hearts were in the right place, Port Arthur quickly became feared and hated by the convicts.
 Not least among the horrors faced by the inmates was the panopticon, a prison house designed so that the prisoners never saw another soul (except the pastor on a Sunday) but could be watched by one warder.
-The penal colony closed in the 1880s and became a little community, complete with two hotels.
+The penal colony closed in the 1880s and evolved into a small community, complete with two hotels.
 Now it’s a giant open-air museum and a World Heritage site.
 It’s also a beautiful spot, with a brutal history, and your entry fee for the track includes entry to the museum’s grounds for two years.

 Our little family group gathered at the museum and took the opportunity to have a last hot lunch at the excellent restaurant.
 Truth be told, a number of us also took the opportunity to have a glass or two of one of the locally sourced wines – the first day is only 4km after all.
 After this last repast, we’d be catering for ourselves with food we had carried with us.
-While there’s no need to carry cooking equipment, food for four days does still weigh quite a bit – especially when everyone is carrying more than they normally would to lighten the load for someone recovering from a hip operation – so it needs to be kept simple.
+While there’s no need to carry cooking equipment, food for four days does still weigh quite a bit, especially when everyone is carrying more than they normally would to lighten the load for someone recovering from a hip operation as one of our party was, so it needs to be kept simple.

 Denmans Cove Is A Lovely Place To Start